-The General Education Development (GED) test is the high school equivalency exam, a test of basic skills in Writing, Mathematics, Science, Social Studies, and Reading.
-Successfully completing the GED exam gives the examinee a "Utah High School Completion Diploma," which allows students to apply for admission at university, college, trade and technical school programs, and to apply for employment where a high school diploma or its equivalent is required.
+The General Education Development (GED) test is the high school equivalency exam, a test of basic skills in Science, Social Studies, Mathematical Reasoning, and Reasoning through Language Arts.
+Successfully completing the GED exam gives the examinee a "Utah High School Completion Diploma," which allows students to apply for admission at university, college, trade and tech school programs, and to apply for employment where a high school diploma or its equivalent is required.

 - Register: Online at ged.com

 You will be required to set up an account with an email address and password and input your biographical information (name, birth date, address, etc.)

 - Scores: Can be accessed through candidate's MYGED account online approximately 3 hours after completion of exam.

 The account history may be accessed through the ged.com website.

 Official credentials (score report and diploma) will be sent to the test taker within a week of completing/scoring of the final exam.

 Must be 16 or older to test.
 Those who are still of high school age are required to meet with an adult education counselor before registering for the exam.
 More information on this policy available on the GED website.